microsoft/hlsl-specs/proposals/infra/INF-0005-register-types-and-diagnostics.md

 `$Globals` constant buffer.
 It will not be set if the decl appears inside a cbuffer or tbuffer.
 The `$Globals` constant buffer will only be filled with non-HLSL-Objects.

+Below is the complete list of flags, along with some examples, and which flags are set in each case.
 ```
 Flags:
   Resource,